 “Florida’s policies must be based on the best interest of Florida citizens, not on the musings of woke corporations.”

-In summation, while presenting an overview of events, Downey’s article carries distinct undertones that suggest a defense of the bill and Governor DeSantis’s stance.
-Her choice of phrases, narrative framing, and selected quotations all converge to paint a more skeptical picture of the bill’s critics and lend weight to the article’s conservative bias as determined by Biasly.
+In summary, Downey’s article contains distinct undertones that suggest a defense of the bill and Governor DeSantis’s stance.
+Her choice of phrases, narrative framing, and selected quotations all converge to paint a more skeptical picture of the bill’s critics and lend weight to the article’s conservative bias, as determined by Biasly.

 Although Biasly labels The National Review as Very Conservative, partisanship will vary across articles.
 Therefore, it would be unfair to neglect the minority pieces that fall on the opposing end of the political spectrum.
 Case in point, specific authors affiliated with The National Review, like Ed Barchrach and Austin Berg, wrote an article entitled “Why Chicago Can’t Get a Grip on Its Murder Crisis,” which Biasly classifies as -10% Liberal.